Design of a Wearable Parallel Electrical Impedance Imaging System for Healthcare: Introduction

-This paper aims to develop a portable and low-cost EIT system based on the AD5933 chip.
-Firstly, according to the impedance characteristics of the human body, current injection is realized by applying an excitation voltage to the object under test and measuring the corresponding excitation current.
-Compared to traditional methods using a current source, this approach does not require the complete elimination of the DC offset inherent in current sources.
-Meanwhile, to tackle issues such as oscillations and leakage currents caused by parasitic capacitances in multiplexers, the system implements various optimization measures, enhancing stability at higher frequencies.
-Secondly, to improve data acquisition speed, the system employs five AD5933s operating in parallel.
-The TCA9548A is used to multiplex the I2C bus, while the ICS553 provides a unified external clock to all AD5933s, ensuring high synchronization during parallel acquisition.
-Finally, the PCB layout was optimized for a more compact design.
-Additionally, Bluetooth wireless communication and lithium battery power supply were integrated to further enhance the device’s portability.
-The structure of this paper is organized as follows: Section II introduces the developed EIT system and its specifications.
-Section III presents experimental results obtained from measurements on a water tank and a male subject.
-Section IV provides a brief summary.
+This paper presents the development of a portable, low-cost EIT system based on the AD5933 chip.
+By exploiting the impedance characteristics of the human body, current injection is achieved through voltage excitation and measurement of the resulting current.
+Unlike traditional current-source–based methods, this approach avoids the need for complete suppression of current-source DC offset.
+In addition, multiple optimization strategies are adopted to mitigate oscillations and leakage currents induced by parasitic capacitances in the multiplexers, significantly enhancing system stability at high frequencies.
+Secondly, to enhance data acquisition speed, five AD5933 chips are operated in parallel.
+I2C bus control is implemented using a TCA9548A multiplexer, while an ICS553 provides a common external clock for all AD5933 chips, thereby ensuring synchronization across multiple acquisition channels.
+Finally, the PCB layout was optimized for compactness, and Bluetooth wireless communication together with lithium battery power was employed, significantly improving the portability of the device.

+The paper is organized as follows.
+Section II details the proposed EIT system and its design.
+Section III reports experimental results from water-tank experiments and a human subject study.
+Section IV presents a brief conclusion.